jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/write/_configureintrinsicpropertiesfor.md

   JBFundingCycle memory _fundingCycle = _getStructFor(_projectId, _currentConfiguration);

   if (!_isApproved(_projectId, _fundingCycle))
-    // If it hasn't been approved, set the ID to be the based funding cycle,
+    // If it hasn't been approved, set the ID to be the funding cycle it's based on,
-    // which carries the last approved configuration.
+    // which carries the latest approved configuration.
     _currentConfiguration = _getStructFor(_projectId, _currentConfiguration).basedOn;

   // Determine the funding cycle to use as the base.